University of Houston–Clear Lake: Academics

 The University of Houston–Clear Lake (UHCL) is separately accredited, offers its own academic programs, and confers its own degrees.
 Students who graduate from UHCL will have diplomas under the name University of Houston–Clear Lake.

 The university is organized into four academic colleges: the College of Business, the College of Education, the College of Human Sciences and Humanities, and the College of Science and Engineering.
 The College of Business has the largest undergraduate enrollment and awards the most bachelor's degrees annually.

 UHCL awards the undergraduate degrees Bachelor of Arts, Bachelor of Science, Bachelor of Business Administration and Bachelor of Social Work (BSW).
-At the graduate level it awards the degrees Master of Arts, Master of Science, Master of Business Administration, Master of Healthcare Administration (MHA), and Doctor of Education (EdD).
+At the graduate level it awards the degrees Master of Arts, Master of Science, Master of Business Administration, Master of Healthcare Administration (MHA), Doctor of Psychology (PsyD), and Doctor of Education (EdD).
 The EdD program in Educational Leadership, initiated in January 2007, is the first doctoral degree program offered by the university.

 UHCL is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
 Many of the university's Schools and academic programs have individual accreditation through other governing bodies such as the National Council for Accreditation of Teacher Education (NCATE), the American Chemical Society (ACS), the American Association for Marriage and Family Therapy (AAMFT), and the Association to Advance Collegiate Schools of Business (AACSB).